theamaya/Robustness-impacts-of-coreset-selection/README.md

 Follow https://github.com/izmailovpavel/spurious_feature_learning/tree/main to setup the dataset

 #### 8. CelebAhair
 Follow https://github.com/kohpangwei/group_DRO#celeba to download the dataset.
-Then, to use the hair color as the target attribute, we have provided the metadata file -
+Then, to use the hair color as the target attribute, we have provided the metadata file at ./deepcore/datasets/metadata.csv

 ### Label Preparation